 Nearly half of our respondents told us that cash rebates hold the most sway over their credit card decisions.
 Cash is easy to redeem and easy to track, especially when you're calculating your bonus at the checkout counter with cash back rewards cards like these:

 - Chase Freedom®.
-You can qualify for a bonus once you meet initial spend requirements, along with earning potential on seasonal spending categories that offer up to 5 percent cash back on up to $1,500 in combined purchases, subject to enrollment and maximum spend cap.
+You can earn on quarterly spending categories that offer 5 percent cash back on up to $1,500 in combined purchases, subject to quarterly enrollment.

 Mintel Comperemedia research shows that nearly a quarter of all credit card offers include some kind of cash back reward or signup bonus.
 That figure suggests that CardRatings.com readers are twice as likely as the average credit card holder to be taking advantage of the many lucrative cash back offers out there.